longquanli/FacebookFlow/README.md

 ### Variable Types

-<span style="color:red">*</span> __If statements, functionsm and other conditionally run code can all prevent Flow from being able to figure out precisely what a type will be.__
+<span style="color:red">*</span> __If statements, functions and other conditionally run code can all prevent Flow from being able to figure out precisely what a type will be.__

 ~~~js
 // @flow